Msarker1/XenMan/README.md

 # XenMan
 A 2D sprite game that engages the player to combat with robots that continuously get stronger and faster.
-Use the A,W,D or the UP,LEFT,RIGHT,DOWN Arrows and SPACE keypress to move the character and Press P to shoot.
+Use the A,W,D,S keypresses or the UP,LEFT,RIGHT,DOWN Arrows keypress to move.
+The SPACE keypress is to jump and  to shoot.
 Enjoy.